-Relay log files, together with the relay log index file and the master.info and the slave.info files, are included by default for all kinds of online backups (full, incremental, compressed, partial, single-file, etc.) of a replica server.
+Relay log files, together with the relay log index file and the master.info and the slave.info files, are backed up and restored by default for all kinds of backups (full, incremental (see Binary Log and Relay Log Restore for exceptions), compressed, partial (except for TTS backups), single-file, etc.) of a replica server.
 See Table 1.1, "Types of Files in a Backup", for details.
-Use this option to skip backing up relay logs if resource, performance, or other issues arise.
+Use this option to skip backing up or restoring relay logs if resource, performance, or other issues arise.

 If a user runs a FLUSH LOGS statement while backup is in progress for a replica, the backup process will fail.
-Use the--skip-relaylog option if you expect a FLUSH LOGS statement will be run during the backup and it is not necessary to include the relay logs in the backup.
+Use the -skip-relaylog option if you expect a FLUSH LOGS statement will be run during the backup and it is not necessary to include the relay logs in the backup.